-As you can probably tell by the name, vulcanized tire barcode labels are the barcodes applied to the bead of the tire.
+As you can probably tell by the name, vulcanized tire barcode labels are the barcode labels applied to the bead of the tire prior to vulcanization during tire manufacturing.
 Tire barcode labels can be applied at almost any stage in the manufacturing process, from pre molded rubber, to formed green tires, however they are most often applied at the point of tire building.
-Each barcode acts as a license plate for traceability of the tire throughout the manufacturing process.
-While tire barcode labels don’t serve nearly as much valuable purpose once a tire leaves the manufacturing plant, their presence is absolutely critical for WIP tracking.
+Each barcode acts as a license plate for tracking the tire throughout the manufacturing process.
+While tire barcode labels don’t serve nearly as valuable of a purpose once a tire leaves the manufacturing plant, their presence is absolutely critical for WIP tracking.

 So we know how important they are, but how much do vulcanized tire barcode labels cost?
 For the amount of value they can give to your process, they must be pretty expensive right?

 You might be surprised.
 In this article we'll answer questions such as:

 What variables affect the price of vulcanized tire barcode labels?

 How much do vulcanized tire barcode labels typically cost?

 Vulcanized tire barcode labels themselves are a pretty standard product; however, there are certain process-driven components of the barcode label that cause variability in the price.
 Sources of variability will likely include the following:

 - Whether your process dictates receiving labels pre-printed or printing them yourself on-demand

 - Ordering at higher volume and frequency will reduce per-unit cost